plexidev/quick.db/README.md

 2. **Run:** `npm i -g node-gyp` in terminal
 3. **Run:** `node-gyp --python /path/to/python2.7` (skip this step if you didn't install python 3.x)
 4. **Run:** `npm i quick.db`

+## Support
+I work on this project in my spare time, if you'd like to support me, you can do so by [buying me a coffee! ❤️](https://www.buymeacoffee.com/lorencerri)